SatSale/SatSale/README.md

 ```
 Gunicorn is a lightweight python HTTP server, alternatively you can run with just `python server.py` though this is not recommended for production.

 That's it!
 You should now be able to view your BTCPyment server at `http://YOUR_SERVER_IP:8000/`.
 If running locally, this will be `127.0.0.1:8000`.

 If running on a Raspberry Pi, you will want to [forward port 8000 in your router settings](https://user-images.githubusercontent.com/24557779/105681219-f0f5fd80-5f44-11eb-942d-b574367a161f.png) so that BTCPYment is also visible at your external IP address.
 You might have to allow gunicorn through your firewall with `sudo ufw allow 8000`.

-You will want to run with nohup so it continues serving in the background:
+You will want to run gunicorn with nohup so it continues serving in the background:
 ```
 nohup gunicorn --worker-class eventlet -w 1 -b 0.0.0.0:8000 server:app > log.txt 2>&1 &
 tail -f log.txt
 ```

 ## Embed a Donation Button
-Now embed the donation button into your website:
+Now embed the donation button into your website HTML:
 ```html
 <iframe src="http://YOUR_SERVER_IP:8000/" style="margin: 0 auto;display:block;height:320px;border:none;overflow:hidden;" scrolling="no"></iframe>
 ```
-Changing `YOUR_SERVER_IP` to the IP address of the machine you're running BTCPyment through.
+Changing `YOUR_SERVER_IP` to the IP address of the machine you're running BTCPyment on.
 Optionally, you can redirect a domain to that IP and use that instead.

 ### Using HTTPS & Domains
 Embedded iframes are easy if your site only uses HTTP.
 But if your site uses HTTPS, then you can see your donation button at `http://YOUR_SERVER_IP:8000/` but will not be able to in an embedded iframe.
 See [HTTPS instructions](docs/HTTPS.md).